 All you are left with is the remaining items to put away, which means we are almost done organizing your bathroom!!
 Yay!
 So, take your remaining items and group them into categories.
 There are two ways you can categorize your items.
 The first way is by type of item.
-The second way is by person who uses those items.
+The second way is by a person who uses those items.
 For example, in our master bathroom, I group everything together based on the product type.
 So all of our hair care products are grouped together.
 While in my kids’ bathroom, I can categorize based on each kiddo.
-I could group all my daughter’s toiletries together in one pile and all my son’s toiletries in another pile.
+I group all my daughter’s toiletries together in one pile and all my son’s toiletries in another pile.

 Look at your space and determine if you have ample space to store each individuals’ products separately, or if you need to group all products together to save space.
 I always recommend that you never cram tons of products into one space either.
 Leave yourself space so you can easily find what you need, and add an extra product if needed.

-Once all the items are sorted into categories, it is time to store the items back into the vanity, drawers, and medicine cabinet.
+Once all the items are sorted into categories, it is time to put the items back into the vanity, drawers, and medicine cabinet.
 Find bins or containers that can hold your items that you categorized together.
 This will help from overcrowding products in bins.
 We want to find every item that is being stored in the bathroom a “home”, or location that is where you can find it.

-For drawers, I love using mesh drawer organizers.
+For drawers, I love using drawer organizers.
 They have a variety of sizes and are easy to clean.
 I will add one or two pieces of double-sided tape to help hold the drawer organizers in place.

-I like keeping the majority of bathroom products in bins to keep them contained, but some things, such as mouthwash, doesn’t need to be in a container.
-I like to put smaller items in bins, but bigger items, or things that are used frequently don’t always need to be stored in a bin.
+I like keeping the majority of bathroom products in bins to keep them contained, but some things, such as mouthwash, don’t need to be in a container.
+I like to put smaller items in bins, but bigger items or things that are used frequently don’t always need to be stored in a bin.
 Make sure you can get to everything quickly.
 If there are too many steps to get to an item you use frequently, it probably isn’t the best storage solution.
 For example, if you have to open a cabinet, then move a container to open another container to get your band-aids, you might want to find another location for your band-aids.
 Because, honestly, you won’t keep up with that organizational system…I’m not speaking from experience or anything!

-Once everything has found a “home”, it’s time to label!
+Once everything has found a “home,” it’s time to label!
 I shared some of my favorite ways to label things here.
 In the bathroom, I rarely change my bins once I have found some that work, so I go for more permanent labels, such as vinyl or stickers.
 I always say to label so you know what is in your bins.
-It is just another step to keeping up with your organizational system you have spent so much time creating through this entire process.
+It is just another step to keeping up with the organizational system you have spent so much time creating through this entire process.
 Once all the bins are labeled, you can find everything quickly and easily.

-Tweak As Needed
+Tweak as Needed